lauht/PA-TMM/README.md

 * torch==1.8.0

 ## News
-News headlines for these entities are collected from Jan.
-2016 to Dec.
-2019 from [Benzinga](https://github.com/Benzinga/benzinga-python-client).
+News headlines are collected from [Benzinga](https://github.com/Benzinga/benzinga-python-client).

 ## How to train the model
 1. Run `MPA.ipynb`.